Aliases for SMG6 Gene

 GeneCards Summary for SMG6 Gene

 SMG6 (SMG6, Nonsense Mediated MRNA Decay Factor) is a Protein Coding gene.
 Diseases associated with SMG6 include Tricuspid Valve Insufficiency.
-Among its related pathways are mRNA surveillance pathway and Gene Expression.
-GO annotations related to this gene include endoribonuclease activity and telomeric DNA binding.
-An important paralog of this gene is SMG5.
+Among its related pathways are Regulation of Telomerase and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include endoribonuclease activity and telomeric DNA binding.
+An important paralog of this gene is SMG7.

 UniProtKB/Swiss-Prot for SMG6 Gene